The control that provides the search and filter functionality for the attached object.

 To specify the control through which a search is performed by an in-place SearchControl, use the RepositoryItemSearchControl.Client property.

-To learn more on how repository items are used to embed editors to container controls such as XtraGrid, XtraVerticalGrid, Tree List and XtraBars, see the Repository Items section in the Editors and Simple Controls topic.
+To learn more on how repository items are used to embed editors to container controls such as XtraGrid, XtraVerticalGrid, Tree List and XtraBars, see the Repositories and Repository Items topic.